ROSAT

 ROSAT (short for Röntgensatellit; in German X-rays are called Röntgenstrahlen, in honour of Wilhelm Röntgen) was a German Aerospace Center-led satellite X-ray telescope, with instruments built by West Germany, the United Kingdom and the United States.
-It was launched on 1 June 1990, on a Delta II rocket from Cape Canaveral, on what was initially designed as an 18-month mission, with provision for up to five years of operation.
-ROSAT operated for over eight years, finally shutting down on 12 February 1999.
+It was launched on 1 June 1990, on a Delta II rocket from Cape Canaveral, Florida, on what was initially designed as an 18-month mission, with provision for up to five years of operation.
+ROSAT operated for over eight years, shutting down on 12 February 1999.

 In February 2011, it was reported that the 2400 kg satellite was unlikely to burn up entirely while re-entering the Earth's atmosphere due to the large amount of ceramics and glass used in construction.
-Parts as heavy as 400 kg could impact the surface.
+Parts as heavy as 400 kg could impact the Earth's surface.
 ROSAT eventually re-entered the Earth's atmosphere on 23 October 2011 over the Bay of Bengal.

 Overview

 The Roentgensatellit (ROSAT) was a joint German, U.S. and British X-ray astrophysics project.
 ROSAT carried a German-built imaging X-ray Telescope (XRT) with three focal plane instruments: two German Position Sensitive Proportional Counters (PSPC) and the US-supplied High Resolution Imager (HRI).
 The X-ray mirror assembly was a grazing incidence four-fold nested Wolter I telescope with an 84-cm diameter aperture and 240-cm focal length.
 The angular resolution was less than 5 arcsecond at half energy width (the "angle within which half of the electromagnetic radiation" is focused).
-The XRT assembly was sensitive to X-rays between 0.1 and 2 keV (one thousand Electronvolt).
+The XRT assembly was sensitive to X-rays between 0.1 and 2 keV (one thousand Electronvolts).

 In addition, a British-supplied extreme ultraviolet (XUV) telescope, the Wide Field Camera (WFC), was coaligned with the XRT and covered the energy band from 0.042 to 0.21 keV (30 to 6 nm).

 ROSAT's unique strengths were high spatial resolution, low-background, soft X-ray imaging for the study of the structure of low surface brightness features, and for low-resolution spectroscopy.

 The ROSAT spacecraft was a three-axis stabilized satellite which can be used for pointed observations, for slewing between targets, and for performing scanning observations on great circles perpendicular to the plane of the ecliptic.
-ROSAT was capable of fast slews (180 deg. in ~15 min.) which makes it possible to observe two targets on opposite hemispheres during each orbit.
+ROSAT was capable of fast slews (180 deg. in ~15 min.) which made it possible to observe two targets on opposite hemispheres during each orbit.
 The pointing accuracy was 1 arcminute with stability less than 5 arcsec per sec and jitter radius of ~10 arcsec.
 Two CCD star sensors were used for optical position sensing of guide stars and attitude determination of the spacecraft.
 The post facto attitude determination accuracy was 6 arcsec.

 The ROSAT mission was divided into two phases: